pyomeca/ezc3d/README.md

 }
 ```

 You are invited to write tests for true positive, false positive, true negative and false negative using different combinations of `EXPECT_EQ` (or `EXPECT_FLOAT_EQ` if you compare float-precision numbers), `EXPECT_NE`, `ASSERT_TRUE`, `EXPECT_THROW` and `EXPECT_NO_THROW`.
-For a complete explaination of the google test suite, please refer to one of the numerous tutorial on the web.
+For a complete explanation of the google test suite, please refer to one of the numerous tutorials on the web.

-I also implemented some useful function such as `compareHeader(myFirstC3d, mySecondC3d)` and `compareData(myFirstC3d, mySecondC3d)` which strickly compares header and data respectively.
-If you expect differences though, these function are for no use and you should copy-paste the content of them in your test (and change whatever is expected to be different).
+I also implemented some useful functions such as `compareHeader(myFirstC3d, mySecondC3d)` and `compareData(myFirstC3d, mySecondC3d)` which strictly compares header and data respectively.
+If you expect differences though, these function are no use and you should copy-paste the content of them in your test (and change whatever is expected to be different).
 It is also possible to create a fully filled structure using the `fillC3D(c3dTestStruct& c3dStruc, bool withPoints, bool withAnalogs)` function and it can be tested with the `defaultHeaderTest` and `defaultParametersTest` function.
 Again, if you expect differences with the default setting, you should not use these default testing functions, but copy the relevant part in you extra test.

 ## Running the tests
 To run the test, navigate to the `test` folder in your build folder and run the `ezc3d_test` binary.
 Please note that if you are on Windows, you will have to copy all the necessary dll next to this binary.